 Our first two Community Schools, Leopold Elementary and Mendota Elementary, were selected in the 2016-2017 school year, providing coordinated services and supports to students and families in the schools' neighborhoods.
 Read the press release.

-Meet our current Community Schools Resource Coordinators:
+Community Schools Resource Coordinators:

 Leopold Elementary School: VACANT

 “Community schools have the potential to take our support for children and families in Madison to a new level.
 Many of our families still struggle with access to community services, but through this work, we’ll be able to integrate coordinated services into schools, where our students and families are every day,” said Superintendent Jennifer Cheatham.
 “When students and their families are fully supported, our students can be ready to excel in the classroom.”

 Based on the Madison Community School Framework developed in 2015, Community Schools integrate programming and services that students, families and community members feel is needed — health care, academic tutoring, mentoring, food access, parent leadership opportunities and more — directly into schools, making them hubs of coordinated support.

 In April 2015 the Madison Community Foundation awarded MMSD a three-year $300,000 grant to support community planning and implementation of four Community Schools.
 (Read the Capital Times article "Madison Community Foundation's $300,000 grant aims to make schools hubs of support.")

 “Creating opportunities for all Madison families to thrive is at the heart of MMSD’s Community Schools initiative,” said Bob Sorge, president of Madison Community Foundation.
 “We’re excited for the Mendota and Leopold communities to lead the way forward in strengthening our schools, our neighborhoods and the next generation of Madison residents.”